-Fresh Pineapple Salsa Recipe: For Fish, Tacos & More!
+Fresh Pineapple Salsa for Fish, Tacos & More!!!

 This Easy Pineapple Salsa is light and fresh with just a hint of heat.
 It makes an amazing dip for chips, but is also amazing as a topping for grilled fish, chicken or pork tacos!